AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![The Channel preferences widget.](../images/profiles/channel-preferences.png)

-Customer consent and contact preferences are a complex topic.
+Customer consent and contact preferences are complex topics.
 To learn how consent and context preferences can be collected, processed, and filtered in Experience Platform, you are recommended to read the following documents:

 * To learn about the schema field groups required to collect consent data according to the Adobe standard, see the documentation on these Profile-enabled schema field groups.
     * [[!UICONTROL Consent and Preference Details]](../../xdm/field-groups/profile/consents.md)
     * [[!UICONTROL IdentityMap]](../../xdm/field-groups/profile/identitymap.md) (required if using the Platform Web or Mobile SDK to send consent signals)
-* To learn how to process customer consent and preference data using the Adobe standard, see the overview on [consent processing in Experience Platform.](../../landing/governance-privacy-security/consent/adobe/overview.md).
+* To learn how to process customer consent and preference data using the Adobe standard, see the overview on [consent processing in Experience Platform](../../landing/governance-privacy-security/consent/adobe/overview.md).
 * A combined data governance and consent policy can be used to filter profiles for segmentation based on their consent preferences and your established organizational rules.
 To learn how to create and use these combined policies, see the user guide on [managing data usage policies](../../data-governance/policies/user-guide.md#combine-policies).

 <!--